ansys/pydpf-core/docs/source/operator_reference.rst

             Operators allowing the manipulation and the
             transformation of simulation data
-            Click here to get start with premium operators.
+            Click here to get started with premium operators.

             +++
             .. button-link:: PREMIUM